 8. Catholic Underground

 Delving into the universal prayer of the church, giving time for prayer and socialising, Catholic Underground is a bi-monthly event at the Centre for Youth Ministry, led by the charismatic and joyful Franciscan Friars of the Renewal.
 The first part of the evening is Eucharistic adoration, and begins with Vespers (Evening Prayer).
 After Vespers, there is a time of simple praise.
 This provides a window for each person to personally encounter Jesus Christ.
 The beauty of the darkened church, illuminated by candles helps us enter the mystery of our Lord’s presence in the Eucharist.
 The holy hour ends with solemn Benediction.
 Afterwards, people can socialise downstairs in the hall.
-Check out their website for more info.

 9. SPEC Retreat Centre

 A fantastic opportunity for those wanting a fully supported gap year where you make a huge difference to many people’s lives!
 SPEC is the residential retreat centre for children and young people in the Diocese of Westminster and is an integral part of our mission.
 Every year a group of young adults joins the community for a year or two and runs retreats that help introduce and build young people’s relationships with Christ.
 The centre spends a long time developing the community and those who spend a year there soon become friends for life.
 Food and accommodation is provided and the formation given makes you adept as a missionary both at SPEC and back in your parish after you leave.
 The communal prayer life is of great support and joy and means that is not just the young people who come much closer to God during their time at SPEC.
 Lastly, even when you’ve left SPEC you are always welcome back and become part of a much greater family support structure.
-For more info, check out our SPEC section.
+For more info, check out our SPEC website.